 Mini orange Gugelhüpfe (bundt cakes)

 - 80 g sugar

 - Preheat the oven to 170°c.
 Butter and flour the forms well.

 - Grate the rind off the orange.
-Place approx. 40g of the sugar into a bowl.
-Rub the orange rind into the sugar between your thumbs and index/middle fingers until it starts to smell like orange mollies.
+Place approx. half of the sugar into a bowl.
+Rub the orange rind into the sugar between your thumbs and index/middle fingers until it starts to smell like orange candy.

-- Place the butter into bowl and beat on high for a couple of minutes until the butter and sugar form a creamy mixture.
+- Add the butter to the bowl and beat on high for a couple of minutes until the butter and sugar form a creamy mixture.

-- Add salt and eggs and beat on high for 2-3 minutes until fluffy.
+- Add the salt and eggs and beat on high for 2-3 minutes until fluffy.

 - Juice the orange.
 Pour the remaining sugar into the juice and stir.
 The aim is not to dissolve the sugar, but to make a sort of “glaze”.

 - Pour the glaze over the cakes.
-The juice will soak into the the cake while the sugar leaves little crystals on the top of each cake.
+The juice will soak into the cake while the sugar will leave little crystals on the top of each cake.